$0 Alaska Foster Care Quick-Start Checklist

 How Licensing Investigations Work

-When a complaint is filed, OCS has a defined timeframe to open an investigation.
-The investigation is assigned to a licensing worker — which may or may not be your regular licensing specialist.
-This worker's job is to determine whether the complaint has merit, not to assume it does.
+When a report is received, OCS assigns the response to a licensing worker — which may or may not be your regular licensing specialist.
+This worker's job is to assess the report and determine whether it supports a licensing or safety action, not to assume it does.

 • Interviews with the complainant